|Ed's Process Control Training Resources. All weld Programs.||

-Tri Mix Welding gas cost facts your welding distributor may not tell you:
+Tri Mix Welding gas cost facts for steels and something your weld distributor may not tell you:

-2008: ONE OF THE BIGGEST SELLING MIG GAS MIXES IN NORTH AMERICA FOR MIG WELDING CARBON STEELS, IS A THREE PART MIG GAS MIX CONTAINING ARGON - CO2.
-5-10% - OXY.
-1-2%.
+FOR DCADES, ONE OF THE POPULAR MIG GAS MIXES IN NORTH AMERICA FOR MIG WELDING CARBON STEELS, HAS BEEN A THREE PART MIG GAS MIX CONTAINING ARGON - 5 to 10% CO2 - OXY.
+1 to 2%.

 GAS COSTS: A THREE PART GAS MIX TYPICALLY COSTS 20 TO 50% MORE THAN A TWO COMPONENT ARGON - CO2 MIX THAT CAN GET SUPERIOR WELD RESULTS.

 GAS IN THE CYLINDER: THE THREE PART MIG GAS MIXES WILL HAVE LESS GAS IN THE CYLINDER THAN A TWO PART ARGON CO2 MIX.
 IN CONTRAST, THE CO2 CYLINDER MIX WILL KEEP YOU RUNNING FOR AN ADDITIONAL ONE HOUR MIG ARC TIME.

 WELD FUSION: THE THREE PART GAS MIXES WITH OXY TYPICALLY PRODUCE INFERIOR WELD FUSION, (FINGER) PENETRATION.
 FINGER PENETRATION LEADS TO A NARROW ROOT BAND IN WHICH THE WELD ROOT FREEZES SO RAPIDLY THAT GAS PORES MAY NOT HAVE TIME TO ESCAPE AND THIS IS A GOOD LOCATION FOR WELD CRACKS TO COMMENCE.

-LESS PERFORMANCE: THE THREE PART MIX IS MORE SENSITIVE TO WIRE STICK OUT CHANGES, MILL SCALE, COATINGS OR SURFACE CONTAMINATES.
+LESS WELD PERFORMANCE: THE THREE PART MIX WITH OXY IS MORE SENSITIVE TO WIRE STICK OUT CHANGES, MILL SCALE, COATINGS OR SURFACE CONTAMINATES.
 AS THE THREE PART MIX WILL TYPICALLY REQUIRE LOWER VOLTAGE, (THANKS TO THE OXY) THESE MIXES HAVE LESS ARC STABILITY WITH MANY HIGH DEPOSITION / HIGH WELD SPEED APPLICATIONS.

-If you still believe a three or four part MIG gas mix is necessary for your weld applications, give me a call, I am looking for investors to buy a boat business in the middle of Kansas.
-If you need more convincing, my 600 page "Management Guide To MIG"book which has more than 100 pages on MIG Gas Reality for all applications.
+If you still believe a three or four part MIG gas mix is necessary for your weld applications, give me a call, I am looking for investors to buy a ferry boat business in the middle of Kansas.
+If you need more convincing, my 600 page "Management Guide To MIG book has more than 100 pages on MIG Gas Reality for all applications.

-If the world's supply of oxygen was lost to the weld industry tomorrow, it would have zero impact on the global MIG welding industry.
+2019.
+If the world's supply of oxygen was lost to the weld industry tomorrow, as it would have for the last 70 years, have zero impact on the global MIG welding industry.
+It would have an impact on the industrial gas suppliers.